-This makes an excellent barrier but should only be applied to clean tissues
+Vaseline provides an excellent barrier but should only be applied to clean tissues.

-These should have a layer between any wound and the bandage to prevent the bandage sticking.
+There should always be a layer between any wound and the bandage to prevent the bandage sticking.
 Bandages should be loose enough to get two fingers underneath in most cases.
 If a bandage is used to stop bleeding, it should be applied tightly but veterinary assistance should be sought immediately.
 Leaving a bandage in place that is too tight can result in the death of tissues around it, and even in the loss of a limb!

 1 teaspoon of salt in a pint of water is plenty

-This is an excellent anti-bacterial dressing but should only ever be applied to a clean surface.
+Manuka is an excellent anti-bacterial dressing but should only ever be applied to a clean surface.
 It is very sticky and will bind any dirt in place!
 The wound should be cleaned once to twice a day, then a thin layer of honey applied.

 Items to avoid